masafumimori/vite-ethersjs-template/README.md

 <br />
 <div align="center">

-  <h3 align="center">Vite ChakraUI template</h3>
+  <h3 align="center">Vite ethers.js template</h3>

   <p align="center">
-    A handy template for a quick start a React project using Vite and ChakraUI
+    A handy template for a quick start of a React project using Vite and Web3React with ethers.js
     <br />
-    <a href="https://github.com/masafumimori/Vite-ChakraUI-Template"><strong>Explore the docs »</strong></a>
+    <a href="https://github.com/masafumimori/vite-ethersjs-template"><strong>Explore the docs »</strong></a>
     <br />
     <br />
-    <a href="https://github.com/masafumimori/Vite-ChakraUI-Template">View Demo</a>
+    <a href="https://github.com/masafumimori/vite-ethersjs-template">View Demo</a>
     ·
-    <a href="https://github.com/masafumimori/Vite-ChakraUI-Template/issues">Report Bug</a>
+    <a href="https://github.com/masafumimori/vite-ethersjs-template/issues">Report Bug</a>
     ·
-    <a href="https://github.com/masafumimori/Vite-ChakraUI-Template/issues">Request Feature</a>
+    <a href="https://github.com/masafumimori/vite-ethersjs-template/issues">Request Feature</a>
   </p>
 </div>